About the GET Program

 - Transfer the account to a family member, as long as you don't exceed the maximum 500 units per student.

 - Request a refund.
-Please review our Refund and Cancellation policy for details.
+You will need to complete a Refund and Cancellation Request form (available on the Forms page).
+Please review our Refund and Cancellation policy (available on the Forms page) for details.

 How can I transfer units between family members? +-

-You can only transfer units between GET accounts of qualifying family members as defined by the IRS.
-If both students have a GET account, you may simply transfer the units by completing a Transfer Request Form.
+You can only transfer units between qualifying family members' GET accounts (based on the IRS's definition of a family member).
+If both students have a GET account, you may simply transfer the units by completing a Transfer Request form.
 You can complete this form by logging in to your GET account, selecting "My Account" and looking for the "Transfer Request form" on the next screen; or you can download the paper Transfer Request form.

-If you want to transfer all the units, you may just change the name of the Student Beneficiary on the account by completing a Student Beneficiary Change Form.
+If you want to transfer all the units, you may simple change the name of the Student Beneficiary on the account by completing a Student Beneficiary Change form.
 This form requires the Account Owner’s notarized signature.
 Please mail original forms to GET Program, PO BOX 43450, Olympia, WA 98504-3450.

-If you need to establish a new GET account to make the transfer to another student, you need to complete the enrollment during the open enrollment period (November 1 – May 31), unless the new account is for a child under 12 months of age (newborns up to their first birthday can be enrolled year-round).
-A student may have multiple accounts but may have a total of no more than 500 units between all accounts in his or her name.
+If you need to establish a new GET account to make the transfer to another student, you need to complete the Transfer Request - New Account form.
+Note that a student may have multiple accounts but may have a total of no more than 500 units between all accounts in his or her name.

 My student's college needs the payment for fall term right away.
 What should I do? +-